shchen-idmod/idmtools-1/docs/glossary.rst

     simulation
         An individual run of a model.
 Generally, multiple simulations are run as part of an experiement.

-    server-side modeling tools (SSMT)
-        Modeling tools used with |COMPS_s| that handle computation on the server side, rather than the client side, to speed up analysis.

     suite
         Logical grouping of experiments.
 This allows for managing multiple experiments as a single unit or grouping.